open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    B -- "Realtime or Desktop Virtualization" --> G[Download your preferred image] G --> H[Replace the default raw image in the installer directory] H --> I[Update the config-file with your settings.
-User the refrence cloud-init config-file section provided in the document directory for the image you downloaded]
+Use the reference cloud-init config-file section provided in the document directory for the image you downloaded]
    I --> J[Create a bootable USB drive using the installer] J --> K[Plug the USB into the edge node and install] K --> L[Start using your edge node for your specific use case]